davidhu3141/OpenzFunction/README.md

 ![](https://raw.githubusercontent.com/davidhu3141/OpenzFunction/master/Sample/Faked.jpg)

+This is the 2-D Taylor's approximation of z = sinx * siny / 2, up to cubic polynomial.

 I photoshoped the picture (*the darker part of the model isn't real*) since I only make half of the model.
 Finishing the whole model would take too much time.